I’m a design technologist. My work sits at the intersection of product design, philosophy, and systems thinking.

 Reading List

-slow-living and world-building, tech criticism and design ethics, media ecologies and humane interfaces.
+themes: slow-living and world-building, tech criticism and design ethics, media ecologies and humane interfaces.

 - Stuck On The Platform by Geert Lovink.
 Notes here.